 The objective of a mating act is for the male to deposit his semen in the female’s vagina.
 From a reproductive perspective, the quicker the better.
 For highly responsive men, sexual thoughts are frequently on their mind.
 They are often aroused throughout the day.
 When they have an opportunity for sex with a partner their challenge is to slow down so that they don’t ejaculate spontaneously.
 Men are responsive.
 Women are not.
 So women can engage in any form of sexual activity with a lover almost indefinitely.

 Men’s insecurities are that sex is very simple but they’re not sure what is expected of them.
 Surely all they have to do is what comes naturally?
 But all the discussion about female orgasm seems to imply that that is not good enough.
 So what else do they need to do to keep women happy in bed?

 It’s ridiculous really but the implication is that they should learn special techniques to penetrate the vagina in a different way, either at a different angle or with a different rhythm, so that a woman will be able to orgasm.
-A man is also under pressure to last for ever, which is quite impossible.
+A man is also under pressure to last for ever, which is obviously impossible.